 What does it mean to be gifted?

 There is no one way to be gifted.
-Gifted children and adults may think differently, feel differently, and see the world differently from their neurotypical peers.
+Gifted children and adults are neurodivergent, and like other neurodivergent people, may think differently, feel differently, and see the world differently from their neurotypical peers.

 Many gifted individuals are intellectually and academically talented, highly sensitive to emotional and sensory stimuli, and susceptible to bullying and social ostracization.